Counseling Center Director & Therapists

 Heather Tate-Boldt, LCSW, Executive Director and Therapist

-With years of experience in nonprofit management, and working within our community, Heather joined the CCCC as Executive Director in March 2020.
-She is a licensed clinical social worker and a native Floridian.
+Heather is a licensed clinical social worker, a native Floridian and the Executive Director of the Center.
 Bilingual, she studied at the University of Colorado Boulder and at El Tecnológico de Monterrey in Nuevo León México.
 As the Chief Program Officer at El Sol, Jupiter's Neighborhood Resource Center, she worked closely with the Spanish speaking immigrant community to establish a case management system of care.
-She earned her master's degree in social work from Barry University while practicing her clinical studies at the county mental health hospital.
-Currently she works part time in an inpatient residential facility helping those with chronic mental health conditions and addiction issues.
+She earned her master's degree in social work from Barry University while practicing her clinical studies at the local county mental health hospital.

 Carol Lewis, LMFT